-Gallery (most pictures made with the C30D with 2X Soligor teleconverter and there is a separate gallery with Kenko 1.4dgx converter (you can check my reviews about the converters), and I can note that full size pictures much better, but there is a limitation because of the file sizes on the web):
+Gallery must scroll down the page after clicking (most pictures made with the Canon 30D with 2X Soligor teleconverter and there is a separate gallery with Kenko 1.4dgx converter (you can check my reviews about the converters), and I can note that full size pictures much better, but there is a limitation because of the file sizes on the web):

 Canon 200/2.8 L

 Canon 200/2.8 L with Canon 2X Mk II

 Canon 200/2.8 L with Soligor 2X and Kenko 1.4dgx stacked